Question: I’m new to the city and looking for a home to rent. What do I need to know about renters’ rights in Las Vegas before I sign a lease?

 If you have an essential services dispute, you’ll need to start by filing a complaint with the Southern Nevada Health District.
 The agency can send an inspector to document the housing conditions and notify the landlord of the formal complaint.
-If no action is taken from there, you can contact an attorney to discuss your options.
+If no action is taken from there, you should reach out to the the Legal Aid Center of Southern Nevada’s Tenant Right’s division using this link, or by calling them at 702-386-1070.
 Oftentimes, these disputes can be settled, but they may also qualify for district court or small claims court.

 Other important renting laws in Nevada